 Trained in the EU or EEA

-- Guidance for nurses and midwives trained in the EU/EEA
+We've produced some guidance for nurses and midwives trained in the EU/EEA explaining the application process.

 EU nationals trained outside of the EEA

 If you trained outside the EEA, but are a national of an EEA member state, you may be eligible to apply through the EU route of registration.
-To do this, you must have been registered and practising in an EEA member state for at least three years and be able to provide appropriate evidence.
-As the rules on this are particularly complex, you should contact us before you apply to discuss your situation.
+The rules on this are complex so you should contact us to discuss your situation before you apply.